xiahualiu/MyBlog/content/posts/BEV-Tasks.md

 If the time `RESET_HOLD_DURATION` runs out, and the reset botton is still pressed **DOWN**.
 The ECU enters `RESET` state.
 This is intended to prevent any accidental press.

+**Note**: During the confirm, ECU still does routine check, if routine check fails, ECU immediately returns to ERROR state.

 #### ERROR state

 ECU enters this state when: